isapome/GainModulation/README.md

 Using the test data as validation data (i.e. 10K samples) the validation accuracy goes on par with the training accuracy.
 It never reaches 98.5%.

 I think it is possible to calculate an average of the attentional update over a mini-batch.

+NB with attention span == 0 the code does not work.
+Why?
+Shouldn't it be the same as a normal weight update?